 Arts Practice Courses

-InterArts students are required to take two arts practice courses of their own choosing—in dance, theater, music, visual arts, creative writing, or film.
-If at all possible, students in the program take at least one of their arts practice courses during their first semester at Trinity.
+InterArts students are given preferred admission into up to two arts practice courses per semester of their own choosing—in dance, theater, music, visual arts, creative writing, or film.